karx1/spider-island/README.md

 # Spider Island

 karx's entry for PyWeek 30.
-Tested on Python 3.8
+Tested on Python 3.8.5 in a normal python virtual environment on Arch Linux.

 ## Running